samjaninf/OFN-User-Guide---Master/basic-features/products-1/product-and-inventory-import.md

 ### Import the CSV <a id="import-the-csv"></a>

-Once you have filled out the **Inventory Template CSV** you are ready to upload it into OFN.
+Once you have filled out the **Inventory Template CSV** you are ready to upload it into Harvest To Order.

 1. Go to **Products** &gt;  **Product Import.**
 2. **Select import type:** Select Inventories